ROBERT WALTERS PLC (THE "COMPANY")

 The Group reviews and monitors changes in technology and social media trends to ensure that it evolves appropriately.
 The Group continues to promote itself as a relationship recruiter operating in specialised markets, ensuring its online presence is competitive and provides a high-quality customer experience.

-Through our innovation, marketing and technology and transformation teams, we continue to identify, trial and adopt new technology to both enhance and augment the service our consultants can provide and to drive efficiencies across our business.
+Through our innovation and technology and transformation teams, we continue to identify, trial and adopt new technology to both enhance and augment the service our consultants can provide and to drive efficiencies across our business.

 Quality control standards are maintained and reviewed for each stage of the recruitment cycle.